ArchipelagoMW/Archipelago/worlds/zillion/docs/setup_en.md

 ### RetroArch

-RetroArch 1.9.x will not work as it is older than 1.10.3.
+RetroArch 1.9.x will not work, as it is older than 1.10.3.

 1. Enter the RetroArch main menu screen.
 2. Go to Main Menu --> Online Updater --> Core Downloader.
 Scroll down and install "Sega - MS/GG (SMS Plus GX)".